 When someone is labeled as an employee, they enjoy protection under California labor laws.
 For example, employees are eligible for workers’ compensation if they are injured on the job.
 Unfortunately, some employers attempt to save money on taxes and insurance by taking advantage of employees and claiming an employee is “exempt” or an independent contractor.
 A misclassified employee is then denied access to important labor protections and benefits like overtime compensation and a minimum wage.

 In 2018, the California Supreme Court made a groundbreaking decision that makes it harder for employers to classify workers as independent contractors.
-This decision was based on a case involving delivery drivers, but it affects almost every industry in Los Angeles, including the gig economy and rideshare drivers.
+This decision was based on a case involving delivery drivers, but it affects almost every industry in California, including the gig economy and rideshare drivers.

 The Supreme Court adopted a new standard to determine if a worker is an employee or an independent contractor.
 Under the new “ABC” test, someone is presumed to be an employee unless three factors are established by the employer:

 Under this new standard, even Lyft and Uber drivers can be classified as employees because the companies’ typical course of business is providing rides.
 This has been a hotly contested issue across the United States.
 These rideshare companies have historically argued that they are not ridesharing company and that they are merely technology companies that provide the drivers with a platform for them to carry out their work.

 Changes to many industries will take time, however.
 Unless a company chooses to reclassify workers to avoid potential penalties and lawsuits, many will wait until they are sued by workers or the state and present a legal argument as to why its independent contractors are classified correctly.